inaruml/simonGame/README.md

-# simonGame
+# 👾 Simon Says Game 👾
-I made a Simon Says game using jQuery and my knowledge of html, css and JS.
-Feel free to play it as long as you like! :)
+I made a Simon Says game using jQuery and my knowledge of html, css and JS 💻 Feel free to play it as long as you like! ❤️